lmsqueezy/laravel/README.md

 }
 ```

-This state will return true if your subscription is active, on trial, paused for free or on its cancelled grace period.
+This method, as well as the `subscribed` method, will return true if your subscription is active, on trial, past due, paused for free or on its cancelled grace period.

 You can also check if a subscription is on a specific product: